CanDIG/presto-graphql-testbed/README.md

 ## Requirments

 You will need docker and docker-compose installed on your machine.
-In addition, to add the test data to the services you will need local installs of mongodb and a mysql client.
+In addition, to add the test data to the services you will need local installs of mongodb and a mysql client. `jq` isn't necessary but makes viewing JSON responses much nicer.

 ## Installation